-The EasyNET software is developed for user-friendly processing of accurate geodetic measurements.
-It is focused on automatic processing of variables measured by total stations, level instruments and gyro-theodolites.
+The EasyNET software is developed for user-friendly processing of accurate geodetic measurement.
+It is focused on automatic processing of geodetic variables measured by total stations, level instruments and gyro-theodolites.
 These measurements are automatically adjusted by the method of least squares.
 The result of this process is an adjusted spatial geodetic network.
-Originality and uniqueness of the software is based on application of advanced computing methods, which provide an exact evaluation of measurements and the best results.
+Originality and uniqueness of the software is based on application of advanced computing methods, which provide an exact evaluation of geodetic measurements and the best results.
 The software is designed for MS Windows in Czech and English language versions.

 The most significant advantage of the present software is an method for automatic detection and rejection of outlying measurements.
 This method, which was designed and thoroughly tested by authors of the EasyNET software, is based on a robust adjustment of geodetic measurement.

 The software combines all data (measurements and user settings) into a file (the project), allowing easy data transfer and collaboration between different users.
 In addition to many result spreadsheets, there is a graphical output showing adjusted geodetic network with error ellipses (Fig. 13) and a text protocol of a network adjustment (Fig. 14).
 The graphical output is possible to export to bitmap format or AutoCAD drawing exchange format (DXF).

 Basic features of the EasyNET software are briefly described in the following paragraphs:

 The EasyNET software processes accurate geodetic measurements, which are measured in both positions of telescope (first and second face) and they are grouped into the measurement sets.
 Measurement sets (specific sequences of geodetic variables) are identified and graphically highlighted (Fig. 1

 ).
 If measurements are measured only in one telescope position, the software uses an automatic mirroring, i.e. adds records simulated in the opposite position (even with axis errors of a total station).